Welcome to the Land of Eternal Spring: Guatemala City Airport

 • For the most current vaccination information, check the CDC and NHS.

-• If arriving from a country with risk of yellow fever, proof of vaccination is required.
+• If arriving from a country with a risk of yellow fever, proof of vaccination is required.

-• In Guatemala, there is still a risk of contracting Zika virus, so if currently pregnant or planning to become pregnant within six months of your visit, it’s advised to wait for a more agreeable time.
+• In Guatemala, there is still a risk of contracting the Zika virus, so if you are currently pregnant or planning to become pregnant within six months of your visit, it’s advised to wait for a more agreeable time.

-An arm is resting across the top of a piece of luggage with two additional bags on the side
+An arm is resting across the top of a piece of luggage with two additional bags at the Guatemala City Airport

 Photo credit: @eminent_lugagge